EricLee0224/awesome-nerf-editing/README.md

 Welcome to **awesome-nerf-editing**🧙🏻‍♂️, your ultimate resource for exploring the exciting world of Radiance Fields Editing!
 NeRF and 3D-GS is revolutionizing 3D computer vision and graphics, and this curated collection of resources is your gateway to understanding and mastering editing techniques.

 🚨 Note: Please be aware that the acceptance status of papers might not be up-to-date.
-💬 Feel free to open an Issue or a Pull Request if you find any missing papers!
+💬 Feel free to submit a Pull Request if you find any missing papers!

 ## 🔥News
   - `2023.08.21` We start to maintain this awesome list.